Coronation Conversations

 Who Can Invest in Treasury Bills?

-Treasury Bills are not reserved for banks or large institutions.
-Individual investors, businesses, and organisations can also participate.
+Treasury Bills are not reserved for banks or large institutions alone.
+The T-Bill is also available to Individual investors and SMEs can also participate.

 For many investors, they represent a practical way to manage short-term funds while earning a relatively secure return.